-- Club Bethesda: Open with restrictions.
+- Club Bethesda: Open!
 Visit our Club Bethesda page for information.

-- DayBreak: Open with restrictions.
+- DayBreak: Open!
 Visit our DayBreak page for information.

-- Outpatient therapy: Open, with therapists seeing clients.
+- Outpatient therapy: Open!
 Visit our Outpatient Therapy page for information.

-Our two chaplains provide pastoral care to residents, tenants and staff.
-The chaplains share God’s Word through Sunday virtual worship services, Pastor’s Corner, and hymn sings, which are recorded and available to watch on our public YouTube channel.
-In addition, Bethesda’s Sunday worship service is shown on our Facebook page.
+Our two chaplains provide daily pastoral care to residents and tenants.
+Each week, the chaplains record a Sunday worship service and Pastor’s Corner (Bible study), which are available to the public to watch on our YouTube channel.
+Bethesda’s Sunday worship service also is shown on our Facebook page.
 Learn more by visiting our Spiritual Care page.

 Timeline and public statements

 - Oct.
-13: Bethesda Grand, Club Suites currently unable to allow visitors.
-Read our announcement.
+13, 2020: Bethesda Grand, Club Suites currently unable to allow visitors.
+Read more.

-- July 24: Bethesda announces its plan for the Essential Caregiver program.
-Read our announcement.
+- July 24, 2020: Bethesda announces plan for Essential Caregiver program.
+Read more.

-- May 4: Bethesda teams up with area healthcare providers for COVID-19 testing; three staff test positive.
-Read our announcement.
+- May 4, 2020: Bethesda teams up with area healthcare providers for testing.
+Read more.

-- March 11: Bethesda begins aggressive infection control measures and screening procedures, including complete visitor restrictions, program closures, and changes in daily operations.
-Read our announcement.
+- March 11, 2020: Bethesda begins aggressive infection control measures and screening procedures.
+Read more.

-- For more information – For general information about COVID-19, please visit the following websites:
+- For more information – For general information about COVID-19, visit the following websites: